-Two LightYears images and
+Two LightYears images Tradewinds and Costa del Sol

 Climate Service Center, Germany on frequently asked questions about the climate system.
 Both images highlight the questions 'Why does climate change' and 'How can we predict how the climate will change' in English and Chinese language.

 Eleven earth and space science photographies were pre-selected by a panel of five judges.
 Each of the approximately 9000 conference participants is asked to vote for their favorite picture.

-The LightYears image
+The LightYears image Patterns in the Void

 was chosen to be among the displayed photographies.